efantinatti/team_project-13/README-Project-2.md

 - To enhance the Customer Behaviour Dataset by integrating synthetic age generations and average income per city.
 We will apply data augmentation techniques to increase the size of the dataset.

 - (_Machine Learning, Unsupervised Learning_) To use the K-Means clustering algorithm to segment customers based on the Customer Behaviour Dataset.
 We will determine the optimal number of clusters through techniques like the Elbow method and Silhouette score.
-Finally, we will evaluate the quality of the segmentation using appropriate metrics such as inertia and silhouette score.
+Finally, we will evaluate the segmentation quality using appropriate metrics such as inertia and silhouette score.

 **Measurable:**

--       Success will be measured by achieving a minimum accuracy of 85%, precision of 80%, and recall of 75% on the test split of the dataset.
+Success will be measured by achieving a minimum accuracy of 85%, precision of 80%, and recall of 75% on the dataset's test split.
 Additionally, the project will involve documenting the complete process and tracking collaboration using a Git workflow, which will include at least two pull requests per team member and one final merged repository with all contributions.

   **Achievable:**

 -       Given the manageable size of the dataset (350 rows with 11 original features) and the team's expertise, this objective is realistic.
 The project will utilize existing tools and frameworks, and the team has the necessary skills to implement the required data augmentation, model evaluation, and Git workflow.
   **Relevant:**
-- This objective is aligned with the broader goal of improving the team's capability in handling real-world customer behavior data and deploying DL models effectively.
+- This objective is aligned with the broader goal of improving the team's capability to handle real-world customer behaviour data and deploy DL models effectively.
 The project also demonstrates teamwork and version control practices, which are critical for collaborative data science projects.
   **Time-bound:**
 - The project will be completed within 6 weeks.
 The first 2 weeks will be dedicated to dataset preparation and augmentation, followed by 3 weeks for model training, testing, and evaluation.
 The final week will be reserved for documentation, Git workflow validation, and final review.